TamsynnImogen/A2FOExtensions/README.md

   the winning recursive file entry is selected by basename.
 - A per-evolver `cocoon` command.
 The value is the cocoon SOD filename; `.sod` is optional.
+- 'Wingman' has been added as a classlabel alias for craft for a1 compatability.

 Example: